score-spec/docs/content/en/docs/examples/_index.md

 - /docs/how-to/environment-variables/
 ---

 Explore a variety of examples of Score files illustrating different features from the Score specification as well as including resources provisioning.
-You can find these examples in our [examples library](https://github.com/score-spec/examples).
+You can find these examples in our [Examples Hub](/examples/).

-In addition to this, you can find more advanced and real-world scenarios in the list below:
+In addition to this, you can find more advanced and real-world scenarios in this list below: